nsubstitute/NSubstitute/docs/help/_posts/2015-01-01-how-nsub-works.markdown

 Remember that if the member is non-virtual, NSubstitute will not be able to see it regardless of whether it is `internal` or `InternalsVisibleTo` has been added.

-The good news here is that [NSubstitute.Analyzers](nsubstitute-analyzers) will also detect attempts to use `internal` members at compile time, and will suggest fixes for these cases.
+The good news is that [NSubstitute.Analyzers](/help/nsubstitute-analyzers) will also detect attempts to use `internal` members at compile time, and will suggest fixes for these cases.

 ### Real code